Berel Wein

 Berel Wein (ברל ויין; March 25, 1934 – August 16, 2025) was an American-born Orthodox rabbi, lecturer and writer.
 He authored several books, in both Hebrew and English, concerning Jewish history and popularized the subject through more than 1,000 audio tapes, newspaper articles and international lectures.
 Throughout his career, he retained personal and ideological ties to both Modern Orthodox and Haredi Judaism.

-Background
+Early life

-Wein was born March 25, 1934, in Chicago to a family descended from Lithuanian rabbis.
-His father, Rabbi Zev Wein (1906–2004), a disciple of Rabbi Shimon Shkop, and later of Rabbi Abraham Isaac Kook at Mercaz HaRav Yeshiva in Jerusalem, emigrated to the United States and served as a rabbi in Chicago until the 1970s.
+Berel Wein was born March 25, 1934, in Chicago, Illinois, to a family descended from distinguished Lithuanian rabbis.
+His father, Rabbi Zev Wein (1906–2004), was a student of Rabbi Shimon Shkop, and Rabbi Abraham Isaac Kook at Mercaz HaRav in Jerusalem before serving as a rabbi in Chicago for over 50 years.
+Wein grew up as the only child on a block with many Jewish children, though he was the only one who was Sabbath observant.